bangbangcon/bangbangcon.github.io/index.md

 ## Code of Conduct

-We have a [code of conduct](conduct.html) that all !!Con participants are required to observe.
+We have a [code of conduct](conduct.html) that all !!Con participants were required to observe.
 We'd be delighted if you wish to use any portion of it for your own events!